![]() |

 The Education Act, 2002 allows the Minister of Education to provide distance education courses and charge fees for students to access those courses.
 Distance education is defined as a program of study or course taken by a student where the content and resources are sent to the student to work through independently of a school.

-Yukon Education supports of territorial-based online and blended learning programs.
+Yukon Education supports territorial-based online and blended learning programs.
 However, the Department still relies on a small number of distance learning providers in British Columbia.

 For the most part, distance education is funded in the same manner as brick-and-mortar education.
 Parents may be eligible for reimbursement of essential school resources related to distance education and/or online learning as determined by the Deputy Minister.